-Spotify earnings debut misses a beat
+Spotify's first results miss a beat

 Spotify was valued at about $26bn in its market debut in New York last month.

-Since its listing, it has been reported that Sony - a key investor - had cashed in nearly half of its shares.
+Since its listing, it has been reported that Sony - a key investor - had sold nearly half of its shares.